-CAE is grateful for the hard work and dedication of CCC's Business Development team as we collaboratively pursued an opportunity to provide a comprehensive pilot training program to a military customer in Europe.
-CAE is undoubtedly well positioned for future successes with CCC as our trusted government partner."
+Work and dedication of CCC's

+Business Development team

+as we collaboratively pursued

+an opportunity to provide a

+comprehensive pilot training

+program to a military customer in

+Europe.
+CAE is undoubtedly well

+positioned for future successes

+with CCC as our trusted

+government partner."